Flyiso/ingreadient-check/README.md

 4) Databases & relations, make option to connect detected ingredient list to specific product(and barcode?/option to scan just by barcode to avoid DINO/SAM when not necessary?)

 5) GUI, user accounts

+-- possible attributes(or relations) for each product: id- barcode-(same as id?) img of ingredients(?)- product name product company/creator timestamp when last update ingredients-relational/ingredients might need connections to allergens? possibly connections to user notes about product.

 ## Citation
 @article{liu2023grounding,